thacherT1D/webdevstuff/Auth/User_Authentication.desc.md

 ## Objectives

 - Explain what user authentication is.
+- Explain why is user authentication important.
-- Use bcrypt to check if a password is valid
+- Use bcrypt to authenticate a user
 - Explain what a cookie is
 - Explain what a session is
 - Add routes to authenticate a user